Chapter 6

 Implications for investors

 Whether due to a regime shift (see Chapter 4) from tropical rainforest to a savannah, or due to wider system impacts on climate and the hydrological cycle, the alarming levels of deforestation in the Amazon represent material risks to investors and financial stability.
 The increase in extreme temperatures due to climate change and exacerbated by El Niño have already triggered draughts of unprecedented severity, with direct impacts on the Amazon Basin.
 In addition to the severe stress on the riverine biodiversity, the record low water levels in the Negro and Madeira Rivers in Brazil saw communities stranded and a large hydropower closed (Knutson, 2023; The Guardian, 2023).
-As scientists warn of an increase in extreme weather events, this has particularly significant consequences for not only the people of the Amazon, but also in the longer term for the just transition to a low-carbon economy in Latin America as countries in the region are relying on an increasing capacity of the hydropower sector for its green energy sector (McCauley et. al., 2023; IEA, 2021).
+As scientists warn of an increase in extreme weather events, this has particularly significant consequences for not only the people of the Amazon, but also in the longer term for the just transition to a low-carbon economy in Latin America as countries in the region are relying on an increasing capacity of the hydropower sector for its green energy sector (McCauley et al., 2023; IEA, 2021).

 Our initial analysis shows that 998 hydroelectric powerplants (documented as being either in construction or with planning approved in South America), constituting a total of 66.97 GW, are most likely to be affected by decreases in precipitation in four countries (Brazil, Argentina, Peru and Bolivia) and within eight river basins (see Fig. 2).
 Out of the 998 dams identified in risk regions, 65 of the largest dams, accounting for about 64% (42.61gW) of future power generation, are located in Brazil (26), Peru (24), Bolivia (11) and Paraguay.
 Although the extent to which electricity production will be affected by extreme weather events will differ, a disruption to the hydrological cycle increases the risk of power plants to become stranded assets.